yrming/vscode-vueuse/README.md

 ## Why

-- I often use [VueUse](https://vueuse.org/) to develop Vue applications, but I find that everytime I want to look up for certain function, I have to shift my sight from vscode to the browser, which really interrupts my thoughts.
+- I often use [VueUse](https://vueuse.org/) to develop Vue applications, but I find that everytime I want to look up for certain function, I have to shift my sight from VSCode to the browser, which really interrupts my thoughts.
 So I developed this extension which applies the same interaction design of the official website, to help us stay focused and keep efficient during programming.
 - The official extension seems to be no longer maintained.

 ## Features